belush/projet-android-my-reu/README.md

 # OpenClassrooms

-This deposit contains a small application of P4 course **Grande École du Numérique**.

 ## Setup the project in Android studio
 1. `Clone or download` the project code at `https://github.com/depoulpe/Mareu`
 2. In Android Studio, select *File* | *Open...*